39th World Zionist Congress: South Africa

 The WZO originally reduced the number of seats to South Africa from 6 to 5 based on the drop in South Africa's Jewish population.
 This issue was taken to the Zionist Supreme Court, the judicial body of the World Zionist Organization.
 The ruling from the court was the South Africa would be allowed to keep its 6 seats based on the disproportionate level of Zionist activity in the South African Jewish community.

 Other countries

-Delegates from at least 36 other countries are present.
-They are usually chosen through elections held by each nation's Zionist federation, overseen by a regional election committee.
+Delegates from at least 36 other countries were present.
+They were usually chosen through elections held by each nation's Zionist federation, overseen by a regional election committee.

 The Zionist federations in France, Italy, Hungary, Argentina, Brazil, Mexico, and Chile all held elections in 2025 to nominate their delegates.
 Russia and Ukraine's Jewish communities did not have the option to elect their respective delegates in public elections due to the ongoing Russo-Ukrainian War.